TanStack/table/docs/guide/column-defs.md

 - `Display Columns`
   - Display columns do _not_ have a data model which means they cannot be sorted, filtered, etc, but they can be used to display arbitrary content in the table, eg. a row actions button, checkbox, expander, etc.
 - `Grouping Columns`
-  - Group columns do _not_ have a data model so they too cannot be sorted, filterd, etc, and are used to group other columns together.
+  - Group columns do _not_ have a data model so they too cannot be sorted, filtered, etc, and are used to group other columns together.
 It's common to define a header or footer for a column group.
 - `Data Columns`
   - Data columns have an underlying data model which means they can be sorted, filtered, grouped, etc.